KevinSee/DABOM/README.md

 The `DABOM` compendium can be downloaded as a zip from from this URL:
 <https://github.com/BiomarkABS/DABOM/archive/master.zip>

-Or you can install the compendium as an R package from GitHub by using Hadley Wickham’s `devtools` package:
+Or the user can install the compendium as an R package from GitHub by using Hadley Wickham’s `devtools` package:

 ``` r
 # install and load remotes, if necessary